ajmarkow/9-4-friday-project/README.md

 ---

-Describe: Earthuser constructor holds earth age, sex, and a blank array
+Describe: Earthuser constructor holds earth age, sex, array with planet names and a blank array

-Test: when earthuser.earthage is set to 1, value will be held and equal 1.
+Test: when earthuser.earthage is set to 1, value will be held and equal 1 and so on for 5 given properties

 Code: function earthuser {
 properties go here: